nibilXD/ai-wisitrix/README.md

     })
 });

-Replace YOUR_API_KEY with your actual OpenRouter API key.
+Replace YOUR_API_KEY with your actual API key.

-🧠 How It Works

-1. User Input Handling:

-Converts input to lowercase.

-Removes special characters.

-Checks predefined responses.

-2. AI API Interaction:

-If no predefined response exists, it calls the OpenRouter API.

-Fetches a dynamic response and displays it in the chat.

-3. Smooth UI/UX:

-Displays "Wisitrix AI is thinking..." while fetching responses.

-Provides a user-friendly chat interface.
+🎨 UI Preview

+🔥 How to Use

+1. Open Wisitrix AI in your browser.

+2. Type your query in the input box.

+3. Press send and get instant responses.

+❓ Frequently Asked Questions

+Who developed Wisitrix AI?

+Wisitrix AI was developed by Nibil Krishna, a tech enthusiast and space researcher.

+What is Wisitrix?

+Wisitrix is an innovative AI-powered chatbot project designed to provide human-like conversational experiences.

-📌 Example Questions Wisitrix AI Can Answer
+Does Wisitrix AI support case sensitivity?

-"Who is Nibil Krishna?"

-"What is Wisitrix AI?"

-"Who developed you?"

-"Do you know about Wisitrix?"
+No, Wisitrix AI processes inputs in a case-insensitive manner, ensuring seamless interaction regardless of capitalization.

+Can I host Wisitrix AI on my own server?

+Yes!
+You can deploy it using Vercel, GitHub Pages, or any cloud service of your choice.

-🛡️ License
+📜 License

 This project is licensed under the MIT License.
-Feel free to modify and contribute!
+See the LICENSE file for details.

-🌟 Contributing
+💡 Contributing

-Contributions are welcome!
-Fork the repo, create a new branch, and submit a pull request.
+We welcome contributions!
+Feel free to fork the repository and submit a pull request.

-📬 Contact

-For any questions or collaborations, reach out to Nibil Krishna.
+---

+Made with ❤️ by Nibil Krishna and the Wisitrix AI Team.